It may sound obvious, but you need to read an insurance policy carefully. The level and type of cover you have is just as important as the price.

 You’ll also need to maintain your property for your buildings insurance to be valid.

 If you need to make a claim, you may have to pay some money towards the overall cost.
 This is known as the insurance excess.
 It’s important to check how much the excess is.

 You may notice different excess amounts under one policy, such as £100 excess for accidental damage but a £1,000 excess for subsidence.

 This is because certain types of claims are likely to be expensive for the insurer.

-Some insurers will charge you, if a policy is cancelled outside of the cooling-off period.
+Some insurers will charge you if a policy is cancelled outside the cooling-off period.
 But if you’re not happy with your current provider, you don’t have to stay with them.

 If you switch to HSBC Home Insurance, for example, we may be able to refund the cancellation fee charged by your previous insurer.

 Hoping to add an expensive watch or an engagement ring to your contents insurance?

 Many insurance policies, including HSBC Home Insurance, allow you to adjust your cover to suit your needs, free of charge – but not all do.

 Some insurers charge an adjustment fee for any changes made before the policy term ends.